Yijia-Xiao/Know2BIO/dataset/README.md

 # Message to NeurIPS reviewers: We mistakenly submitted our latest revision to the "supplemental materials" instead of the main "pdf" location.
+Message to NeurIPS reviewers: We mistakenly submitted our latest revision to the "supplemental materials" instead of the main "pdf" location.

 # Know2BIO Dataset